Updated: Sep 14

 When and how to get rid of the dummy

-When doing it gradually, simply use the dummy to help calm your baby and remove it once your baby is drowsy before she falls asleep.
+When doing it gradually, simply use the dummy to help calm your baby and remove it once your baby is drowsy before they fall asleep.
 In this age group after about 2 days your little one will forget that they ever had a dummy, which is why it is the perfect age to get rid of it.

 Dummies and 6 - 8 months old